Quantum gl(1|1) and tangle Floer homology: Proofs of the main results

 Last, we show that $\EE$ and $\FF$ commute with $\ctt$.
 We may assume that the rightmost elementary tangle of $\Tdec$ is trivial, so that $\ctt(\Tdec)$ is automatically right cofibrant: For any decomposition $\Tdec$ of a tangle $\T$, we know that if $\Tdec'$ is obtained from $\Tdec$ by concatenating with a trivial elementary tangle to the right, then $\ctt(\Tdec') \simeq \ctt(\Tdec)\otimes (\Ft\otimes \Ft[1]\{2\})^{\otimes |\bdy^1\T|}$.
 So if $\EE$ and $\FF$ commute with $\ctt(\Tdec')$, as in the statement of the proposition, then it follows they commute with $\ctt(\Tdec)$.

 So assume $\Tdec$ is a decomposition for a tangle $\T$ and the rightmost elementary tangle in $\Tdec$ is trivial.
 We use a Heegaard diagram interpretation of the bimodules, as above.
 The combinatorics of the bimodule $\FF(-\bdy^0\T) \boxtimes \ctt(\Tdec)$ correspond to the combinatorics in the top left Heegaard diagram of Figure \ref{fig:EFT}.
 The $\beta$-circle that goes over the dark grey $1$-handle can be slid over the outermost $\beta$-circle corresponsing to each elementary tangle, one by one, to produce the top right Heegaard diagram in Figure \ref{fig:EFT}.
-By a standard Heegaard Floer argument, handlesides induce homotopy equivalences between the algebraic structures for the respective Heegaard diagrams.
+These handle sides induce homotopy equivalences between the algebraic structures for the respective Heegaard diagrams.
 Since the bimodule for the rightmost elementary tangle is cofibrant, the combinatorics of the top right Heegaard diagram correspond to the combinatorics for $\AA(-\bdy^0\T) \boxtimes \ctt(\Tdec) \otimes_{\AA(\bdy^1\T)} \FF(\bdy^1\T)$, which is equivalent to $\AA(-\bdy^0\T) \boxtimes \ctt(\Tdec) \dtensor{\AA(\bdy^1\T)} \FF(\bdy^1\T)$.
 The argument for $\EE$ is analogous, see the bottom of Figure \ref{fig:EFT}.